The Old Testament Law was to point out the people's sins and to show them it is impossible to please God by trying to obey all His laws.

-The beginning of the New Testament, (New Covenant) brought over six hundred Old Testament Ceremonial Laws to an end; Leaving the civil and moral laws to guide man’s conduct, and to identify what God considers to be sin.
+The beginning of the New Testament, (New Covenant) brought over six hundred Old Testament Ceremonial Laws to an end; Leaving the civil to guide man’s conduct, and moral laws (including the Ten Commandments) to identify what God considers to be a sin.

-“For if the inheritance comes by the law, it no longer comes by promise; but God gave it to Abraham by a promise.
+“For if the inheritance comes by the law, it no longer comes by promise; but God gave it to Abraham by a promise,

 Why then the law?
-It was added because of transgressions, until the offspring should come to whom the promise had been made, and it was put in place through angels by an intermediary,”
+It was added because of transgressions until the offspring should come to whom the promise had been made, and it was put in place through angels by an intermediary,”

 (The Apostle Paul, Gal 3:18-19, ESV).